pnp/PnP-Transformation/JDP Remediation - CSOM/Readme.md

 # JDP Remediation - CSOM #

 ### Summary ###
-This sample shows an JDP Remediation - CSOM application that is used to perform FTC cleanup post to solution retraction.
+hiii---This sample shows an JDP Remediation - CSOM application that is used to perform FTC cleanup post to solution retraction.

 ### Applies to ###
 -  Office 365 Dedicated (D)